Reduce Exchange server database file size

 Method 4: Backup and migrate Exchange server mailboxes

-You can apply the advanced filter settings to export or migrate the Exchange emails based on Date, Subject, Attachment and so on.
+- You can use the advanced filter settings to export Exchange emails to PST based on criteria like date, subject, attachments, and so on.

-- The 'Exclude Standard / Custom folders' option enables you to exclude the folders such as Inbox, Sent, Drafts, Custom folders, Junk, Conversation History from the export operation.
+- The 'Exclude Standard / Custom folders' option lets you leave out specific folders like Inbox, Sent, Drafts, Junk, Conversation History, and any custom folders—from the export process.

 - EdbMails comes with other additional settings for the export such as splitting a PST file and excluding emails whose size is greater than a specified limit.